Aiiii-den/examPrep/README.md

 # examPrep
-Repo with all the code I wrote as preparation for my programming exams
+Repo with all the code I wrote as preparation for my programming exam